-General Annual Grant (GAG) must be used for the normal running costs of the academy including salaries and related costs, overheads, repairs and maintenance and insurance.
+General Annual Grant (GAG) must be used for the normal running costs of the academy trust including salaries and related costs, overheads, repairs and maintenance and insurance. £38,000 was spent on fixed assets and has been transferred into restricted fixed assets.